View and modify hostnames

 • For Linux, you can change the hostname by using hostnamectl.

-• From the Azure portal: You can also use run these commands to find the hostname for your VM from the Azure portal by using Run command.
-In the Azure portal, go to your VM, and select Run command from the left navigation.
-From the Run command page in the Azure portal:
+• From the Azure portal: You can also run these commands to find the hostname for your VM from the Azure portal by using Run command.
+In the Azure portal, go to your VM, and on the service menu, select Run command.
+On the Run command page in the Azure portal:

 • For Windows, select RunPowerShellScript and use Rename-Computer in the Run Command Script pane.